 Please select one of the vehicle types below to narrow down your search

 A minibus is a classed as a vehicle with between eight to sixteen passenger seats.
-A vehicle with over sixteen passenger seats is classed as a coach.
+A vehicle with over sixteen passenger seats is classed as a coach and requires a PCV D licence category.
 Note that manufacturers normally quote the total number of seats including the driver.
 So they quote and class minibuses as 9 to 17 seats. e.g 17 seater ford transit minibus has 16 passenger seats.

-The driving entitlement for a minibus is now referred to as a D1 licence.
+The driving entitlement for a minibus is now referred to as a D1 licence (D1+E for towing a trailer).

 If you hold a driving licence issued prior to 1st January 1997, permitting you to drive Group A (or B for automatic) vehicles, you can drive minibuses in the UK but not in mainland Europe, provided you are over 21 years of age.
 (On new style licences the corresponding categories which allow the entitlement to drive mini-buses are listed as B and D1). i.e your licence will show a group A (B for automatics) on an old style green or pink licence or as category B and D1 (not for hire or reward) on a pink and green photocard licence.
 That being said, driving of the minibus must not be for hire or financial reward and the mini-bus must have no more than 17 seats, including that of the driver.